-In our continuing efforts to get the ERA put into the Constitution here are the following Lawsuits and Briefs that have been filed this year.
+In our continuing efforts to get the ERA put into the Constitution here are the following Lawsuits and Briefs that have been filed in 2020.
 This is an explanation of each one, what is being argued for, and how the current administration is blocking it.

 After 97 years, the Equal Rights Amendment (ERA) has finally become the 28th Amendment to the Constitution guaranteeing the long elusive principle of Constitutional equality to all people.
 In the original Constitution, women along with Indigenous people and Africans were deliberately left out.
 Though it has taken over 200 years, we are finally all included in the original promise of the new nation for liberty and justice for all.
 Virginia was the pivotal 38th state.
 Others will follow and as they do, we'll keep you updated.

 Signing the Equal Rights Amendment in Virginia with President Pro Tempore, Senator Louise Lucas, Madam Clerk Suzette Denslow of the House and Madam Clerk Susan Clarke Schar of the Senate.

 Now the ERA is off to Washington and into the Constitution!